discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####PaW workflow exceptions:
 Feature content goes through an additional step before the content is returned to the production staff: Publisher: Feature staff check author changes.
 The output from this stage is also required to be sent to it's onw AWS bucket: elife-production-featurechecked

-**Questions to ExeterPremedia: Will you add this step on ECS for feature content only?**
+**Questions to ExeterPremedia: Will you add this step on ECS for feature content only?
+YES**

 ##final delivery of files